Announcement Regarding Winter Weather Saturday, January 24th, through Monday, January 26th

 Wednesday Night Dinner in Hinton Hall:

-Our Food Ministry staff, along with the amazing Dinner Belles and Beaus, prepare excellent meals at very reasonable prices.
+Our Food Ministry staff, along with our amazing Dinner Belles and Beaus volunteers, prepare excellent meals at very reasonable prices.
 Enjoy fellowship around the table with family and friends.
-The menu for Wednesday, September 17th, is Breakfast for Dinner - assorted quiche, choice of sausage or bacon, cheese grits, tater tots, French toast sticks, biscuits, and dessert.
-For the kids – the same.

 Dinner service hours are 5 to 6:30 p.m., with to-go boxes available from 6 to 6:30 p.m.